 2 hours.
 This course will emphasize the mechanical aspects of accounting and will cover both manual and computerized accounting systems.
-The course is designed for students with a concentration in accounting and is to be taken concurrently with ACC 272 Principles of Accounting.
-Prerequisite: ACC 271 Principles of Accounting.
+The course is designed for the accounting major and is to be taken concurrently with ACC 272 Decision Making with Accounting Information.
+Prerequisite: ACC 271 Principles of Financial Accounting.

-ACC 350 Principles of Taxation
+ACC 350 Taxation